dl-solarity/hardhat-migrate/docs/ExternalWallets.md

 > [!NOTE]
 > For security reasons, avoid hardcoding passwords in files that are version-controlled.
 > Consider using environment-specific configuration files that are excluded from your repository.
+> Also do not forget to escape [special characters](https://stackoverflow.com/questions/15783701/which-characters-need-to-be-escaped-when-using-bash) in your password if needed.

 ## Trezor Hardware Wallet Integration